US-China 'tech war': AI sparks first battle in Middle East – DW – 09/30/2023

 Israel is another Middle Eastern country making major investments in AI.
 Almost all the world's most advanced chipmakers are already working there.
 In fact, in 2020, Nvidia bought an Israeli company, Mellanox, and this subsidiary is now its largest base outside the US.

-Why does the US want to control chip exports into the Middle East?
+Why does the US want to control chip exports to the Middle East?

 Announcing the export restrictions, the US government said AI-enabling chips were "technologies that are force multipliers for military modernization and human rights abuses."